ipbc-dev/jointube/content/faq.en.md

   <div class="panel-body">
     <p>

-One of the advantages is that <strong>you become a part of the broadcasting of the videos you are watching</strong>.
+One of the benefits is that <strong>you become a part of the broadcasting of the videos you are watching</strong>.

 If other people are watching a PeerTube video at the same time as you, as long as your tab remains open, your browser shares bits of that video and you participate in a healthier use of the Internet.